Scifabric/pybossa/doc/nginx.rst

 And restart the server::

- $ sudo service nginx restart
+    sudo service nginx restart

 Creating the pybossa.ini file for uwsgi
 ---------------------------------------

-You only have to copy the **pybossa.ini.template** file to pybossa.ini and adapt the paths to match your configuration!
+You have to copy the **pybossa.ini.template** file to pybossa.ini in your PyBossa installation and adapt the paths to match your configuration!

 The content of this file is the following::